 3. Relationship Is Currency

 The most important factor in this story was timing.
 The director and the teacher hadn't built any relational equity yet.
-In a long-running relationship, a leader straightens a border and the teacher thinks, "Thanks for the help."
-In a new one, that same act feels like a grade on a report card.
+In a long-running relationship, a leader’s help is appreciated.
+In a new one, the help feels critical.

 Coaching follows the same rule as your work with children and families: connection precedes correction.